Try Semrush

 Enter: internal linking.

-First, I fired up Semrush to find my best-performing pages.
+First, I used Semrush to find my best-performing pages.

 And I added internal links from those high-authority pages to my new post.